 - I co-founded the seminar Europe’s Digital Future – Internet politics.
 Cybersecurity.
 Data rights.
 We invite speakers from academic scholars to policymakers to explore how digital technologies transform society, funded by the German Academic Scholarship Foundation.
 Talks are on a bi-weekly basis.
 Feel free to contact me with any inquiries and refer to digital-ftr.eu for upcoming talks.

-- Worked in Prof. Bechtold’s intellectual property group at the ETH Center for Law and Economics, I am happy to have supported empirical research based on game theory and behavioral experiments in the interdisciplinary field of intellectual property, Internet, privacy, telecommunication and law & technology.
+- Having worked in Prof. Bechtold’s intellectual property group at the ETH Center for Law and Economics, I am happy to have supported empirical research based on game theory and behavioral experiments in the interdisciplinary field of intellectual property, Internet, privacy, telecommunication and law & technology.
 Example projects I supported are on explainable AI (XAI) and so-called moral rights: Do particular legal rights granted by copyright law (moral rights) generate incentives for artists to create excellent art?

 - Panel Discussion with Germany’s Federal President Gauck #DE2036 – Wie soll es aussehen, dieses Land?
 Deutschland in 20 Jahren on Germany in 2036, heading the team on European politics

 - I worked in the German Parliament for MP and Federal Minister ret.
 Dr. Ramsauer, Committee Chair on Economic Cooperation and Development

 - I built a drone-detection system.
 My algorithm is primarily a computer vision algorithm with some sound analysis.
 The system can perform real-time drone detection and classification in 3d using just simple webcams.
 The user gets information such as 3d position and velocity.
 It is now possible to point a laser pointer automatically in real-time at the drone.